BorisNaum/CrossChain-Bridge/README.md

 6. config `[SrcChain]`,`[SrcGateway]`

-    We should config `APIAddress` in `[SrcGateway]` section, to post RPC request to the running full node to get transaction, broadcat transaction etc.
+    We should config `APIAddress` in `[SrcGateway]` section, to post RPC request to the running full node to get transaction, broadcast transaction etc.

     Config `[SrcChain]`, ref. to the following example: